Shanghai American School (Puxi Campus)

 "American" may be our middle name, but we are truly an international community.
 As such, much of the learning at SAS extends outside the classroom and into the region.
 Our students travel throughout Asia for a week during China Alive; they travel to Jindezhen to study the ancient craft of Chinese pottery in the place where it all began; they support schools in Africa; they live for a month in a village of Southwest China while continuing their studies; and they travel to Malaysia to study the health of coral.
 Their experiences outside the classroom walls encourages collaboration, problem solving and teamwork which will serve them well, long after they depart SAS.

-At SAS, we believe the secret to a successful life isn’t a child’s diploma - it's the child.
-That's why our counselors work closely with students throughout their time here, to assure each graduate finds a path that’s right for them.
+At SAS, we believe the secret to a successful life isn’t a child's diploma - it's the child.
+That's why our counselors work closely with students throughout their time here, to assure each graduate finds a path that's right for them.
 Sure, some of our seniors head off to Ivy League schools.
 (At least nine acceptances per year since 2009.)
 But all find rewarding destinations.
-Some end up at the world’s top design schools, or at the best liberal arts colleges, or at one of the ancient universities in the UK.
+Some end up at the world's top design schools, or at the best liberal arts colleges, or at one of the ancient universities in the UK.
 Others ended up forgoing college altogether to start their own businesses, study French cuisine, or establish their own NGO.
-Once our students graduate from SAS, one thing is certain: A lot of options lie ahead.
+For our graduates, a whole world lies ahead.
+Which is why at SAS, we say "From here to anywhere."